vivid-planet/comet/.changeset/crafty-cats-copy.md

 ---
-"@comet/cms-admin": patch
+"@comet/cms-admin": minor
 ---

-Enable passing title and altText when importing from external DAM
+Add support for passing title and alt text to `useDamFileUpload`

+This can be useful when importing files from an external DAM.